 The Learning and Research Centre (LRC) is a wonderful space at the centre of our school.
-It contains seating for 90 students, 16 computers and a Careers Hub.
+It contains seating for 90 students, 16 desktop computers, a bank of Chromebooks and a Careers Hub.
 The Reprographics Department is also located in the LRC so students can photocopy, print and have their work laminated and bound.